2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in the New England Region

 After completing their Bachelor's Degree, design graduates from Champlain carry an average student debt load of $24,018.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $844.

-University of Hartford landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree design and applied arts programs.
-Located in the city of West Hartford, UHart is a private not-for-profit school with a moderately-sized student population.
+University of Hartford did quite well in this year’s ranking of the most popular places for design and applied arts students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the medium-sized city of West Hartford, UHart is a private not-for-profit college with a moderately-sized student population.

 Women make up 79% of the design majors at the school.

-Endicott College ranked #10 on this year’s Most Popular Design & Applied Arts Bachelor’s Degree Schools in the New England Region list.
-Located in the large suburb of Beverly, Endicott is a private not-for-profit school with a small student population.
+Endicott College came in at #10 in this year’s edition of the Most Popular Design & Applied Arts Bachelor’s Degree Schools in the New England Region ranking.
+Located in the suburb of Beverly, Endicott is a private not-for-profit school with a small student population.

 Women make up 93% of the design majors at the school.

-Explore the best design and applied arts schools for a specific state in the New England region.
+Explore the best design and applied arts colleges for a specific state in the New England region.

 Design & Applied Arts is one of 10 different types of programs to choose from.